mcneel/developer.rhino3d.com/_guide_topics/cpp/what-is-the-rdk.md

 ![Render Window]({{ site.baseurl }}/images/what-is-the-rdk-04.png)

-From a user's point of view, the _Render Window_ is the window that appears on the screen when one renders a model (see the picture above).
-However, from a developer's point of view, it can be thought of as the actual _frame buffer_.
-It contains information about the channels and pixels that make up the renderer image.
-The standard render window provides a number of features to renderers, including built-in support for scripting, cloning, saving to High-Dynamic-Range formats, post effects, zooming and channel display.
+From a user's point of view, the Render Window is the window that appears on the screen when one renders a model (see the picture above).
+However, from a developer's point of view, it can be thought of as the actual _frame&nbsp;buffer_.
+It contains information about the channels and pixels that make up the rendered image.
+The standard render window provides a number of features to renderers, including built-in support for scripting, cloning, saving to high dynamic-range formats, post effects, zooming and channel display.

-Many renderers call the render window the _frame buffer_.
-The terms are nearly interchangeable.

 ## HDR and EXR Support